madhushiillesinghe/FruitShop_JavaEE/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+MIT License